JoyPang123/Textmage/README.md

 ```

 ### Icon
-> Warning: The icon would be downloaded from the [flaticon](https://www.flaticon.com).
+> Warning: The icon were downloaded from the [flaticon](https://www.flaticon.com).
 Please follow their rules to avoid any legal dispute.
 In our examples and our project, we only download their free icons

 Users can first find the [icon packs](https://www.flaticon.com/packs) you like and copy the **url** into `tools/crawler/categories.txt` and use `,` to seperate text.
 For example, I downloaded cat icons and expect all the icons to be labeled to `cat`: